Golisano Children’s Hospital

 The new $145-million Golisano Children’s Hospital will be a place of healing, and a place that celebrates the progress of our patients, families, faculty and staff.

 The new hospital, to be located on Crittenden Boulevard and attached to the Medical Center and Strong Memorial Hospital, will be eight floors and approximately 245,000 square feet of space dedicated to children and their families.
-When the building opens in 2015, private rooms and a greatly expanded Neonatal Intensive Care Unit will provide the region’s families with much-needed privacy and will enhance infection control efforts.
+When the building opened in 2015, private rooms and a greatly expanded Neonatal Intensive Care Unit provided the region’s families with much-needed privacy and enhanced infection control efforts.

 Not only will the new building give pediatric patients and their families private rooms, it will include a new hospitality suite that parents can use to shower, eat home-cooked meals as a family or even run a load of laundry.